tpf-concurrent-benchmarks/grid_search_scala/README.md

 There are make scripts to tunnel the services such as: `tunnel_rabbitmq`, `tunnel_graphite`, `tunnel_cadvisor`, `tunnel_grafana`

 > This will require ssh access to the server

+## Implementation details

+- The system uses RabbitMQ as a MOM to distribute the tasks to the workers.
+- The implementation makes heavy use of lazy iterators.